 - now nearly 80 years back

-Francis Frederick was granted a publican's license for the Crown and Anchor in April 1855.
+Francis Frederick was granted a publican's licence for the Crown and Anchor in April 1855.

-George Hopper was granted a license in April 1860
+George Hopper was granted a licence in April 1860

-In 1870 the license was transferred from R. Ferguson to Mr. Adams.
+In 1870 the licence was transferred from R. Ferguson to Mr. Adams.